10 Best Prediction Market Apps: How to Legally Trade on Sports & Culture

 Prediction markets have exploded over the last couple of years, and a lot of regular bettors have started treating them like stock-style betting markets.
 With them, you’re buying contracts when you think the market price is off and selling out when your read looks right.

 These platforms post real-time prices that work a lot like odds, and they let traders go beyond traditional sports wagers on spreads and totals.
 You’ll see markets on politics,, cultural events, financial indicators, and other real-world events.
-Among the best prediction market sites and apps, Kalshi is the clear leader right now, with Polymarket close behind and a few new platforms lining up launches.
+Among the best prediction market sites and apps, Kalshi is the clear leader right now, with other exchanges coming from the top sportsbooks, DFS platforms, and finance apps.

 Across all active markets, trading volume has already cleared the $10 billion mark.
 With that much money cycling through event outcomes, it’s not surprising to see DFS players and sports bettors treat prediction apps as just another place to express an opinion.